-Korean mega-genius Kim Ung-Yong (1962-) could have conversations at six months, could read in Japanese, Korean, German, and English by the age of 4 and could perform complex calculus by the time he was 5.
-From the ages of 3 to 6, he sat in on University physics courses.
-At one time, the Guinness Book of World Records recognized Kim as having the world's highest IQ, which was estimated to be over 210.
-Yowza.
+Korean mega-genius Kim Ung-Yong, born in 1962, could have full conversations at six months, read in Japanese, Korean, German, and English by the age of 4, and perform complex calculus by the time he was 5.
+Between the ages of 3 to 6, he audited university physics courses.
+At one time, Guinness World Records recognized Kim as having the world's highest IQ, which was estimated to be over 210.

 7. Pablo Picasso // Artist

 Spanish artist Pablo Picasso (1881-1973) showed his talents for art at a very early age.
-His mother claims (as mothers often do) that his first words were "piz, piz"—short for "lapis" (Spanish for "pencil").
-But there is non-mom-derived evidence of his prodigious talent: Picasso drew "Picador" when he was just 8 years old.
+His mother claims (as mothers often do) that his first words were piz, piz—short for lapis, Spanish for "pencil."
+But there is also non-mom-derived evidence of his prodigious talent: Picasso drew Picador when he was just 8 years old.

 8. Anna Paquin // Actor

-Actress Anna Paquin (1982-) won an Academy Award for Best Supporting Actress for her debut acting performance in The Piano when she was just 11 years old.
+Anna Paquin, born in Canada in 1982, won an Academy Award for Best Supporting Actress for her debut performance in The Piano when she was just 11 years old.
 Since then, she's won numerous other awards, including a Golden Globe for True Blood.

 9. Wayne Gretzky // Hockey Player

-Canadian hockey star Wayne Gretzky (1961-) was playing against 10-year-olds when he was only 6.
-The uniforms intended for the 10-year-olds were far too large for the undersized Gretzky, who tucked his sweater into the right side of his pants: a tradition he continued throughout his hockey career.
+Ice hockey superstar Wayne Gretzky, born in 1961, was playing against 10-year-olds when he was only 6.
+The uniforms intended for the older kids were far too large for the undersized Gretzky, who tucked his sweater into the right side of his pants, a tradition he continued throughout his hockey career.
 When he was 10, he scored an incredible 378 goals and added 139 assists in just one season.

 10. John Stuart Mill // Economist and Philosopher